japila-books/spark-structured-streaming-internals/docs/Offset.md

 | [[RateStreamOffset]]

 | SerializedOffset
-| [[SerializedOffset]] JSON-encoded offset that is used when loading an offset from an external storage, e.g. from <<spark-sql-streaming-offsets-and-metadata-checkpointing.md#, checkpoint>> after restart
+| [[SerializedOffset]] JSON-encoded offset that is used when loading an offset from an external storage, e.g. from [checkpoint](offsets-and-metadata-checkpointing.md) after restart

 | TextSocketOffset
 | [[TextSocketOffset]]